-Content Marketing is just as important for your business as anything else.
+Content marketing is just as important for your business as anything else.
 Content that is shareable can be more effective than any amount of money spent on traditional advertising.
-Search engines love content—the more you have the more frequently search engines crawl your pages, leading to more possibilities to rank higher.
-Not only do search engines love content, but, more importantly, people do as well.
-Having content that is relevant to your audience and is of value is, well, invaluable.
+Search engines love content—the more you have, the more frequently search engines crawl your pages, leading to more possibilities to rank higher.
+Not only do search engines love content, but more importantly people do as well.
+Having content that is relevant to your audience and of value is, well, invaluable.

-If you are a restaurant you could blog about your new menu items, and maybe even share a recipe or two every now and then—who doesn’t click on delicious food images and recipes?
-If you are a car dealership, you could write content around how to save money on car repairs, or how to winterize your car for safely.
+If you are a restaurant, you could blog about your new menu items, and maybe even share a recipe or two every now and then—who doesn’t click on images of delicious food and recipes?
+If you are a car dealership, you could write content around how to save money on car repairs or how to winterize your car safely.
 These things would be relevant and useful to your audience as well as many other people, which could lead to social sharing and visits to your page, ultimately increasing your ranking within search engines.

-Your blog is an excellent onsite resource not only for sharing relevant and engaging content with visitors, but also optimizing for search engines.
+Your blog is an excellent onsite resource not only for sharing relevant and engaging content with visitors, but also for search engine optimization.
 When planning out your blog content for the upcoming quarter, consider the target keywords you want to be showing up in searches for and build relevant content around those keywords.
 As you develop your blog posts, you’ll want to include the targeted keywords in the title of the post and also a few times in the body of your post.
-Your writing style and keyword usage should feel natural to your reader, so do not attempt to ‘stuff’ keywords into your content to the point where it feels forced.
+Your writing style and keyword usage should feel natural to your reader, so don’t attempt to stuff keywords into your content to the point where it feels forced.
 Use synonyms and related words that improve the quality of your content.
 The goal should be for a reader to not even catch on to the keyword usage.